History of Bolivia (1964–1982): Revolutionary nationalism: Ovando and Torres

-Ovando (co-president, May 1965 – January 1966, and president, January–August 1966 and 1969–70) annulled the elections scheduled for 1970, dismissed the Congress, and appointed a cabinet that included independent reformist civilians who had opposed the policies of Barrientos.
+Ovando (co-president, May 1965 – January 1966, and president, January–August 1966 and 1969–70) annulled the 1970 elections, dismissed the Congress, and appointed a cabinet that included independent reformist civilians who had opposed Barrientos's policies.
 Ovando hoped to gain civilian and military support with a program of "revolutionary nationalism", which he had outlined in the "Revolutionary Mandate of the Armed Forces".

-Revolutionary nationalism reflected the heritage and rhetoric of the military reformist regimes of the past, as well as the spirit of the 1952 Revolution.
+Revolutionary nationalism reflected the heritage and rhetoric of the military reformist regimes of the past and the spirit of the 1952 Revolution.
 It also showed the influence of the Peruvian government of General Juan Velasco Alvarado.
 Many Bolivian officers believed that the military had to intervene in politics to lead the country toward reform because civilian governments had failed in that undertaking.
 They were convinced that it was in the main interest of the armed forces to end underdevelopment, which they saw as the cause of insurgency.
-The military would therefore fight on the internal frontiers against social injustice and economic dependence.
+The military would, therefore, fight on the internal frontiers against social injustice and economic dependence.

 Despite highly popular measures, such as the nationalization of the holdings of the Gulf Oil Company, Ovando failed to gain popular support.
-Popular enthusiasm over the nationalization was short lived.
-Disagreement over compensation, a boycott of Bolivian crude oil on the international market, and a general downturn in the economy became divisive factors.
+Popular enthusiasm over the nationalization was short-lived.
+Disagreement over compensation, a boycott of Bolivian crude oil on the international market, and a general economic downturn became divisive factors.
 Even though Ovando legalized the COB and withdrew troops from the mining camps, lasting worker support for the regime was not ensured.
 Frustrated expectations, broken promises, and the massacre of miners by the military in Catavi in 1967 had radicalized the workers, who now refused to cooperate with the military government.

 While the left became radicalized, the right became weary of Ovando's vacillating statements, which included the suggestion that private property be abolished.
 Even when Ovando moved right during the last months of his regime, he was unable to enlist the support of the conservative groups in the country because this move only emphasized his weakness.

 Ovando's reform program also polarized the military.
-Reformist officers, concerned about the decline in popular support for the military since the Barrientos regime, shifted their support to the more radical General Juan José Torres (1970–71), whom Ovando had dismissed as his commander in chief; the right backed General Rogelio Miranda.
+Reformist officers, concerned about the decline in popular support for the military since the Barrientos regime, shifted their support to the more radical General Juan José Torres (1970–71), whom Ovando had dismissed as his commander in chief, the right backed General Rogelio Miranda.

 The chaos surrounding the overthrow of Ovando highlighted the division in the armed forces.
 Military officers demanded the resignation of Ovando and Miranda after a failed coup attempt by the latter on October 5, 1970.
 A triumvirate, formed on October 6, failed to consolidate support.
 On October 7, as the country moved toward civil war after the COB had declared a general strike, General Torres emerged as the compromise candidate and became president of Bolivia.